The Adventures of Buckaroo Banzai Across the 8th Dimension: Legacy

 Buckaroo Banzai has since attracted a loyal cult following and has been popular on home video.
 Richter said, "It has had the most dramatic reactions of anything I've worked on.
 Some loathe it and others are willing to die for it".
 The director feels that the film failed commercially because the narrative was too complex; he would have liked to have had more coverage for certain scenes and felt he could have edited the film better, as there were too many master shots and two-shots that left little for the editor to work with.

 Wired Magazine, in 2009, celebrated "the 25th anniversary of the release of a film near and dear to many geeks who came of age in the '80s.
 The Adventures of Buckaroo Banzai Across the 8th Dimension was a great, adventurous, geeky movie, with enough silly science fiction and great characters to fill any three lousy summer blockbusters these days ... and it gave us so many great, geeky lines to quote."
-Cosford, in his 1984 review: "I suspect that Buckaroo's odd musings, particularly the one about being there no matter where you go, are about to enter the popular argot on the scale of "Where's the beef?"; his prediction has been proved right.
+Bill Cosford, in his 1984 Miami Herald review, had foreseen the dialogue's popularity: "I suspect that Buckaroo's odd musings, particularly the one about being there no matter where you go, are about to enter the popular argot on the scale of "Where's the beef?"
 Entertainment Weekly ranked Buckaroo Banzai as No. 43 in their Top 50 Cult Movies.
-The film was also ranked No. 21 on the magazine's "The Cult 25: The Essential Left-Field Movie Hits Since '83" list.
+The film was ranked No. 21 on the magazine's "The Cult 25: The Essential Left-Field Movie Hits Since '83" list.
 The Guardian has also cited Buckaroo Banzai as one of their "1,000 films to see before you die".

 Other media

 Books

-The film was novelized by creator Earl Mac Rauch in 1984 titled Buckaroo Banzai, published by Pocket Books and released in conjunction with the film.
-It was reprinted in 2002 to coincide with the release of the film on DVD.
-In the foreword, Mac Rauch mentions that the Buckaroo Banzai series would be continued in a series of novels.

-The second book in the series, The Adventures of Buckaroo Banzai Against the World Crime League, et al: A Compendium of Evils, also authored by Earl Mac Rauch, was published by Dark Horse in November 2021.
-Both novels are written in the first person point of view from Reno's perspective.
+The film was novelized by creator Earl Mac Rauch in 1984.
+The book, entitled Buckaroo Banzai, was published by Pocket Books and released in conjunction with the film, then reprinted in 2002 to coincide with the release of the film on DVD.
+Like the film, the novel teases future installments.
+The second book in the series, The Adventures of Buckaroo Banzai Against the World Crime League, et al: A Compendium of Evils, also by Mac Rauch, was published by Dark Horse in November 2021.
+Both novels are written in the first person point of view from the Hong Kong Cavaliers character Reno's perspective in a "nonfiction" style, relating the plots as if accounts of true events.